sunzhida/COMP4461_2017Fall_Lab3/README.md

 654e-4564-153c-6518-2f44-7562-206e-4c60-5f47-5f45
 ```

-Keep it and later we will use this key to register activate our application.
+Keep it and later we will use this key to activate our application.
 Download the install package that suits you operating system, and then follow the images below to install the application on your machine.

 - Step one: <br><img src="./images/1.png" alt="step 1" width="50%">
 - Step two: <br><img src="./images/2.png" alt="step 2" width="50%">